ankitasikdar/cse2122/lecture/syllabus.markdown

 Submit your homeworks using carmen.

+Notes about HomeWorks

+- All submitted work must run on linux machines, avoid using windows specific libraries.

 This material will be challenging.
 Consider the class like a math or physics class.
 It will require a lot of thinking, staring at the problem, planning a solution with pen & paper, etc. It's almost